elchuzade/react-table-devc/TUTORIAL.md

 Your library should soon be available on the npm.
 You should receive an email about the package deployment status.
 Now if you create a new react app, you can easily import the component as we did in **example** folder **App.tsx** file.

+### Further improvements
+If you liked the idea of craeting a table library, you can
+- add more functionality
+- improve styles
+- add responsive design
+- add error handling
+- write documentation
+- imrove code standarts
+- add tests
+to the table you have just created.

 ### Now you are officially a part of open source community with your very own library.
-##### Hope this inspires you to create even more and even better libraries and we, developers, use them in our projects.
+#### Hope this inspires you to create even more and even better libraries and we, developers, use them in our projects.